- by Robin M.

 It is simply a fact that our social problems are increasingly connected to the depravity of the poor.
 If an American works hard, completes their education, gets married, and stays married, then they will rarely — very rarely — be poor.
 At the same time, poverty is the handmaiden of illegitimacy, divorce, ignorance, and addiction.
 As we have poured money into welfare, we’ve done nothing to address the behaviors that lead to poverty while doing all we can to make that poverty more comfortable and sustainable.

 So there are almost no “educated poor”?
 Rarely any “married poor”?
-And if the poor always fall into one of these categories of “depravity” that need to be addressed, why are conservatives so anxious to cut the means of addressing them, such as public education, access to affordable colleges, an ability to obtain birth control so that marriage can be saved for those who really are committed to being lifelong partners and not just people who happened to accidentally get pregnant?
+And if the poor always fall into one of these categories of “depravity” that need to be addressed, why are conservatives so anxious to cut the means of addressing them, such as public education, access to affordable colleges, an ability to obtain birth control so that marriage can be saved for those who really are committed to being lifelong partners and not just people who happened to accidentally get pregnant?Does “depravity” lead to poverty, or is it more often lack of livable wage jobs?
+Instead of fighting to cut off the programs that allegedly sustain poverty and make it comfortable, how about focusing on increasing minimum wage and employee rights in the workplace?

 The only depravity I’ve been seeing lately hasn’t been coming from the poor.
 It’s the callousness of man to his fellow man.